How to write a movie script?

 - Script Format

 All movie scripts start here.
 The Film Connection, an immersive film school, says the number one thing they hear from prospective students is “I have an idea for a movie.”
 Indeed, who among us hasn’t had an idea for a movie?

 The mistake most novice screenwriters make is they try too hard—they have unnecessary characters and plot lines resulting in a complicated mess.
-Script consultant Michale Hauge describes a good story is one that “…you can describe in in TWO SENTENCES, with a single hero who encounters a specific problem and then has a simple, clearly defined goal with lots of obstacles to achieving it.”
+Script consultant Michale Hauge describes a good story is one that “…you can describe in TWO SENTENCES, with a single hero who encounters a specific problem and then has a simple, clearly defined goal with lots of obstacles to achieving it.”

 Instead of thinking more is better, remember less is best.

 Remember, a movie script is just a form of storytelling.
-When we talk with our friends or co-workers or school mates, we are all story telling in some form or other as we describe what our day was like.
-A good exercise to develop your story telling abilities is to spend some time each evening recounting the stories you shared that day and find that two sentence description mentioned above and think of ways you could have told the story better.
+When we talk with our friends or co-workers or schoolmates, we are all story telling in some form or other as we describe what our day was like.
+A good exercise to develop your story telling abilities is to spend some time each evening recounting the stories you shared that day and find that two-sentence description mentioned above and think of ways you could have told the story better.
 Like any craft, your ability as a story teller will improve with practice.

 Commonly Used Movie Structures.

-All movies have a structure and shorn down to their basic elements they all have a beginning, middle and an end.
+All movies have a structure and shorn down to the basic elements they all have a beginning, middle, and an end.
 As Jean-Luc Goddard said, how we present these three elements on the screen is not necessarily done sequentially.
 There are many ways to tell the same story—there is no right way or wrong way to present a story.
 Here are a few of the many story structures used for movies you’ve probably seen.

 Classic Three-Act Structure.